tams-cso/tams-club-cal/README.md

 G_CLIENT_ID="[Google API OAuth 2.0 Client ID]"
 G_CLIENT_SECRET="[Google API OAuth 2.0 Client Secret]"
-CALENDAR_ID="[(optional) ID for Google Calendar if syncing]" CALENDAR_URL="[(optional) Public sharing URL for Google Calendar if syncing (should start with 'https://calendar.google.com/calendar')]"
-API_KEY="[(optional) API key will be required for any calls if defined (see docs)]" ORIGIN="[(optional) Origin to allow requests from.
+CALENDAR_ID="[(optional) ID for Google Calendar if syncing]" API_KEY="[(optional) API key will be required for any calls if defined (see docs)]" ORIGIN="[(optional) Origin to allow requests from.
 This will *deny requests from other origins* (eg. "http://localhost:3000")]"
 PORT="[(optional) The port to start the server on]"